 4. Determine Wire Runs.
 Now, the task is to plan how to provide power to the fixtures.
 There are many wiring methods available.
 You don’t want to run a single wire from each fixture to the transformer – 20 fixtures, 20 wires all ending at the transformer – that would waste a lot of wire.
 Instead, we minimize the total amount of wire by using one of the following wiring methods.

-Lower loads per run means lower voltage drop.
+- Lower loads per run means lower voltage drop.
 This is not much of a concern for LED systems since voltage drop for most systems is minimal.
-But if your system is large (more than 15 fixtures or about 100W) break your layout up into multiple cable runs of ~ 100-150 watts per run.
-If you have more than 150 watts in an area — break it up into 2 runs.
-For LEDs, lower wattages mean you can group more fixtures onto single runs, but keep in mind that it still makes sense to use one home run wire for each zone; this is more energy-efficient and makes for easier troubleshooting.
+But if your system is large (more than 15 fixtures or about 100W), break up your layout into multiple cable runs of about 100-150 watts per run.
+If you have more than 150 watts in an area, divide it into two runs.
+For LEDs, lower wattages mean you can group more fixtures onto a single run, but keep in mind that it still makes sense to use one home run wire for each zone; this is more energy-efficient and makes for easier troubleshooting.

-Break your layout into Distance Zones.
-For example, put fixtures 15-30 ft away from the transformer on one run; fixtures 25-40 ft on another run; fixtures 30-50 ft on another run; and so on.
+- Break your layout into distance zones.
+For example, put fixtures 15-30 feet away from the transformer on one run; fixtures 25-40 feet on another run; fixtures 30-50 feet on another run; and so on.
 The goal is to have all the fixtures on a run be roughly the same distance from the transformer so they have similar amounts of voltage drop.
 That way when you adjust for voltage drop by increasing the voltage for that one run, the lights are not over-volted or under-volted.